 Since the birth of psychology, indeed, research has shown that healthy relationships are the foundation of health and well-being.
 We want to develop a healthy relationship with every client we have the honor of treating.
-The PCI philosophy: let’s build the healthiest relationships possible and use scientific principles accurately in treatment.
-We need, however, to use concept like “wellness” to guide our goals to live out our philosophy.
+Through mindfully compassionate relationships we at PCI believe we can help you, or your loved one(s), grow and recover.

 What is Wellness?